prebid/prebid.github.io/dev-docs/modules/dataControllerModule.md

 The module attempts to filter/supress the EIDs/SDA being transmitted to bid stream.

-Add it to the Prebid.js build with this command:
+The module can be added to the Prebid.js build with this command:

 ```
 gulp build --modules=dataControllerModule